-Round one draft plans endorsed by Council
+Latest update: Round one draft plans endorsed by Council

 Our Budget 2025–2026, Revenue and Rating Plan 2025–2029, Strategic Property Plan 2025–2030 and Biodiversity Plan 2025–2029 were endorsed at the Council meeting on 30 June.

 In May, we shared these draft plans with you.
 We received 75 submissions in total — including 62 survey and 13 email submissions.
-Community members could provide feedback on one or more of the draft plans — to help us understand if we got them right.
+Community members could provide feedback on one or more of the draft plans — to help us understand if we had got them right.

 Thank you to the community members who helped inform these documents over the past few months by providing feedback through the Our Place, Our Plan community engagement program.